tux234/fleet/tools/mdm/windows/poc-mdm-server/README.md

 ## License

-This code is MIT licensed and it was forked from [here](https://github.com/oscartbeaumont/windows_mdm).
+This code is MIT licensed and it was forked from [the original windows_mdm repository](https://github.com/oscartbeaumont/windows_mdm).
 Initial implementation credit goes to [Oscar Beaumont](https://github.com/oscartbeaumont).

 ## Usage